mhs/t2-api/README.md

 6. https://github.com/neo/t2-people is an employee directory application that is deployed to t2-people.herokuapp.com.
 It allows us to CRUD people resources within the T2 ecosystem and then filter them in interesting ways (e.g. see who is on the bench across the company).
-It is an ember application.
+It is an Ember application.

 7. https://github.com/neo/zoho_reports is not a T2 application per-se in that it doesn't make use of this API or the database behind it.
 But it does show